Writing for Wellbeing

 • Widely published author and essayist, including illness narratives and expressive writing.

-See this meta-analysis from Cambridge University Press on the health benefits and how stories and art can make us feel better.
+See this meta-analysis from Cambridge University Press on how stories and art can make us feel better.
+Or get in touch at the link below.

 Your workshop was a perfect blend of experiential exercises, information-sharing and discussion.
 The participants were very engaged, and I was reluctant to end the evening.